Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features

 \subsection{Problem Formulation}

 Our objective is to identify performance issues from a variety of monitoring metrics by identifying when the performance anomalies happen and pinpointing the metrics that exhibit temporal or relational anomalies.
-Specifically, a group of metrics can be seen as a multivariate time series $X\in{R^{N\times{M}}}$, where $N$ denotes the number of observations collected at an equal interval, \ie the length of a time series ~\cite{su2019robust} and $M$ is the number of metrics.
-The observation at timestamp $t$, $x_t=[x_t^1,x_t^2,...,x_t^M]$, is an $M$-dimensional vector~\cite{hundman2018detecting} that reflects the running status of the system.
+Specifically, a group of metrics can be seen as a multivariate time series $X\in{R^{N\times{M}}}$, where $N$ denotes the number of observations collected at an equal interval, \ie the length of a time series ~\cite{su2019robust} and $M$ is the number of metrics. $x_t=[x_t^1,x_t^2,...,x_t^M]$ is an $M$-dimensional vector~\cite{hundman2018detecting} that reflects the running status of the system at timestamp $t$.
 While the $N$-dimensional vector $x^k=[x_1^k,x_2^k,...,x_N^k]$ is the $k^{th}$ metric during the whole monitoring period.
-Indeed, historical values can be useful for modeling the pattern of current observation.
-Therefore, a sliding window of historical values $x_{t-w:t}^k=[x_{t-w+1}^k, x_{t-w+2}^k,...,x_t^k]$ is used instead of merely the current observation $x_t$, where $w$ is the length of the sliding window.
+In addition, a sliding window of historical values $x_{t-c:t}^k=[x_{t-c+1}^k, x_{t-c+2}^k,...,x_t^k]$ is used for modeling the pattern of a current observation, where $c$ is the length of the sliding window.

-The objective is to determine whether there is an occurrence of performance issues at observation $x_t$.
-A typical anomaly detection approach calculates the anomaly score $s_t\in[0,1]$ that represents the degree of being anomalous for each $x_{t-w:t}$.
-Then the anomaly result can be obtained by comparing the anomaly score against a pre-defined threshold $\theta$.
+To determine whether there is an occurrence of performance issues at observation $x_t$, the anomaly score $s_t\in[0,1]$ that represents the degree of being anomalous for each $x_{t-c:t}$ is calculated.
+Then, the anomaly result can be obtained by comparing the anomaly score against a pre-defined threshold $\theta$.
 If $s_t>\theta$, the approach will predict the observation $x_t$ as an anomaly.
 However, it is still unclear to engineers how the anomaly happens.
-Thus, a kind of anomaly interpretation can be achieved through anomalous metrics localization, {\em{i.e}}., pinpointing a set of metrics $\{x_{k_1},x_{k_2},...x_{k_r}\}$, that is helpful for engineers to find the monitored components that are related to anomaly by the degree of deviation of temporal pattern or break of correlation with other metrics, where $r$ is the number of metrics that are recommended as the root cause.
+Thus, a kind of anomaly interpretation can be achieved through anomalous metrics localization, {\ie pinpointing a set of metrics $\{x_{k_1},x_{k_2},...x_{k_r}\}$, that is helpful for engineers to find the monitored components that are related to anomaly by the degree of deviation of temporal pattern or break of correlation with other metrics, where $r$ is the number of metrics that are recommended as the anomalous metrics}.

 Normalization is performed on each individual metric to unify the range of all metrics and improve the robustness of our model.
 We normalize the metrics with the maximum and minimum values first:

 Where $max(x^k)$ and $min(x^k)$ represent the maximum and the minimum value of the training set, are computed within the training data and will be used for testing data.
 For simplicity, we omit the "pre" subscript in the following elaboration.